Mineral industry of Africa: Environment

+Although legislation has passed new mineral and mining laws in order to authorize land for mining purposes and establish rates, rights, and durations to lease land, there are still ongoing environmental consequences of the mining industry that affect African sociolinguistic groups' economy and livelihood.
 Deforestation for fuel use and land-intensive agricultural production continued to be a significant environmental issue in many African countries.
 Other causes of deforestation included artisanal production of gemstones, lime, and sand and gravel.
 The West African Gas Pipeline, which was expected to start regular operations in the end of 2008, could help mitigate the effects of deforestation in Benin, Ghana, and Togo and reduce emissions of greenhouse gases.
 In 2005 natural gas was being flared by Nigeria; in the future, Nigeria expected to export natural gas to Benin, Ghana, and Togo.
 The government of Nigeria had committed to ending the flaring of natural gas, which would lead to decreased pollution.

 The use of mercury by artisanal gold miners has led to serious air and water pollution in Ghana, Kenya, Mozambique, South Africa, Sudan, Tanzania, and Zimbabwe.
 The Global Environment Facility, the United Nations Development Programme, and the United Nations Industrial Development Organization began the Global Mercury Project in August 2002 to alleviate these problems.
 The Global Mercury Project has been providing cleaner technologies and training for miners, conducting health assessments, and helping institute government regulatory capacities.
+Justice for the African people enduring negative environmental effects is an ongoing challenge that tears apart rural local communities that cannot live without the environmental resources being consumed by the mineral industry.